Jasmine-code-starter/react-node-starter/README.md

-# react-node-test
+# react-node-starter

-A practice of react & node.
+A practice for starter to Learn react & node.

-The first step of a front-end to the full stack.
+The first step for a front-end to the full stack engineer.

-It's really interesting to learn new skills.
+It's really very interesting to touch new skills.